 Which Tools Will You Need to Build a Website?

-When it comes to creating a website, you don’t have to hire a professional developer or need any technical knowledge.
-There are many tools available on the web through which you can easily build a DIY website.
+When it comes to creating a website, you don’t have to hire professional web designers and developers with technical knowledge.
+There are many tools available on the web that you can use to easily build a DIY (do-it-yourself) website.

 However, if you don’t select the right tools, you’ll be spending money on things you don’t need.

-That’s why we’ve put together a list of tools that will get you up and running.
+That’s why we’ve put together a list of tools and their prices to help in calculating how much a website costs.
 Here are 3 things you’ll need no matter which type of website you’re building:

 - Domain name